rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/333_create-packages.md

 |Resource Limit| Select the CPU and memory requirement for the executable from the dropdown list. |

 4. (Optional) You can add an end-point.
-For more information on endpoint configuration, [Standard Web Protocols](/5_deep-dives/53_networking-and-communication/532_standard-web-protocol/).
+For more information on endpoint configuration, see [Standard Web Protocols](/5_deep-dives/53_networking-and-communication/532_standard-web-protocol/).
 To add an end-point, under **Endpoints**,  click **Add Endpoint** and enter:

 |Field|Description|